How to Grow Leeks

 How to Blanche Leeks

 There are three methods commonly used to blanche leeks.
-The first method is to plant them shallowly in the soil and then mound the soil around them as they grow.
+The first method is to plant them shallowly in the soil and then mound the soil around them as they grow as you do with your potatoes.
 This is called "hilling".
 The second method is to plant your leeks in a pre-dug trench and add soil to the trench as the plants grow, another way to hill them.
 The third method is to use the cardboard tube from a toilet paper roll or paper towel roll (you will need to cut it down a bit).
 Slip the tube over your leeks when you plant them.
 The tube will block the sunlight from the bottom portion of the plants.

 How to Grow Leeks

 Leeks prefer a slightly acidic soil with a pH of 6.0 to 6.8.
 They will also do well in the more alkaline soils found in most vegetable gardens.
 If you are going to grow your leeks in a trench, you will need to dig the trench 4 to 6 inches deep.
 Plant your seedlings 6 inches apart in your pre-dug trench, just barely covering the roots and then gradually fill in the trench throughout the season as the leeks grow to blanche them.